Data Workflow Using R: Sogang University Workshop, 2023 Fall

 Now that you’ve braced yourself,

 Note that AI-generated answers may not always be accurate, especially for statistical methods.
 Verify outputs for correctness.
-In addition, relying fully on AI especially for auto-completing tasks may only make you artificially intelligent at best.
+In addition, relying fully on AI especially for auto-completing tasks may only make you irrelevant and artificially intelligent at best.
 (Ouch!)
+Use AI to learn, not to avoid learning.

 III.
 Advanced Steps